 There are many compelling reasons to stop smoking with which you are most likely familiar, including lower risks of various cancers, strokes, and heart disease and less financial strain because you would no longer depend on expensive cigarettes to get you through the day.
-On top of those reasons, we at the Arthritis, Rheumatic, & Back Disease Associates (ARBDA) can add another reason, backed by medical research, for our patients to stop smoking: smoking can make your day-to-day struggle with rheumatoid arthritis (RA) even worse.
+On top of those reasons, we at the Arthritis, Rheumatic, & Bone Disease Associates (ARBDA) can add another reason, backed by medical research, for our patients to stop smoking: smoking can make your day-to-day struggle with rheumatoid arthritis (RA) even worse.

 Below we have compiled a few points about how smoking can affect your RA and the benefits for your RA and your overall health which are associated with smoking cessation.